davidhoeck/laravel-docker-php-fpm/README.md

 These docker images are based on the docker images for Pimcore developed by [@dpfaffenbauer](https://github.com/dpfaffenbauer) All credits go to him for developing such awesome images.
+Some of the tools that are only needed by Pimcore has been removed to keep the images small.

 ## Supported tags and respective Dockerfile links